aneldev/dynadux/doc/Middlewares.md

 ## Implementing a middleware

-On Store's initialization, the middleware gets the reference of the Store, so it has access to the initial state and to the `dispatch` method.
+On Store's initialization, the middleware gets the reference of the Store, so it has access to the initial state and the `dispatch` method.
 This is done through the `init` callback property.

-On the lifecycle, the middleware is acting before the dispatch of the action and/or after the dispatch of the action.
+The middleware is acting before the dispatch of the action and/or after the dispatch of the action.

 On `before`, you can prepare the state, or enrich the payload.

 On `after`, _the most useful one_, you can react to the dispatched action.
-On `after` phase you have additionally the `initialState` and you can compare what the action did.
+On `after`, you have the `initialState` additionally, and you can compare what the action's reducer did.

 The implementation of each phase may return a partial state or nothing for no state changes.